- CPU: Amlogic S905

 The ODROID-C2 has an Amlogic S905, Quad Core Cortex™-A53 (ARMv8 64-bit) processor with Triple Core Mali-450 GPU and 2GB DDR3 (32-bit / 912Mhz) of RAM.
 Kali Linux can run from either an external microSD card, or an eMMC module.

-To install a pre-built image of the standard build of Kali Linux on your ODROID-C2, follow these instructions:
+To install Kali on your ODROID-C2, follow these instructions:

-- Get a fast microSD card or eMMC module with at least 16GB capacity.
+- Get a fast microSD card with at least 16GB capacity.
 Class 10 cards are highly recommended.

 - Use the dd utility to image this file to your microSD card (same process as making a Kali USB.